Is Sparkling Water Bad for Your Oral Health? What You Should Know About Its Effects on Your Teeth

 What does “minimally erosive” mean for your teeth

-The pH (the lower the pH, the more acid) of orange juice is about 3-4, Gatorade is about 3, and Coke is an extremely acidic 2.4.
+The pH (the lower the pH, the more acidic) of orange juice is about 3-4, Gatorade is about 3, and Coke is highly acidic, with a pH of 2.4.

 Unflavoured sparkling waters do not contain sugar or other chemicals, so of course, they are better for your teeth than most other choices.